How to remove mould and prevent it coming back in your home

 How to stop mould in your home

-Purchasing dehumidifiers for any humid areas of your property is one of the best ways to stop mould from forming.
-Dehumidifiers can help absorb excess moisture from the air, improve air circulation and quality, and reduce allergens like dust.
-These benefits create an inhospitable environment for mould to thrive.
-Air purifiers can help further by filtering mould spores out of the air, effectively stopping reproduction – but it won’t treat active mould growing on surfaces.
+dehumidifier can potentially stop mould forming by absorbing excess moisture from the air.
+A dehumidifier also helps improve air circulation and quality, and reduces allergens like dust.
+In addition, air purifiers can filter mould spores out of the air, effectively stopping reproduction – but that won't stop active mould growing on surfaces.

-How to stop and prevent mould in the bathroom
+How to remove and prevent mould in the bathroom

 Proper waterproofing can help prevent mould in the bathroom.
 “It’s essential that all bathrooms are correctly waterproofed and that the roof is weathertight,” Davies says.